Frank Omiyale

-Frank Tayo Omiyale (/ˈoʊmiːjɑːl/ OH-mee-yahl; born November 23, 1982) is a former American football offensive tackle who played in the National Football League.
-He was drafted by the Atlanta Falcons in the fifth round of the 2005 NFL Draft.
+Frank Tayo Omiyale (/ˈoʊmiːjɑːl/ OH-mee-yahl; born November 23, 1982) is an American former professional football offensive tackle who played in the National Football League (NFL).
+He was selected by the Atlanta Falcons in the fifth round of the 2005 NFL draft.
 He played college football at Tennessee Tech.

-Omiyale also played for the Carolina Panthers, Chicago Bears, and the Seattle Seahawks.
+Omiyale also played for the Carolina Panthers, Chicago Bears, and Seattle Seahawks.

-Early years
+Early life

 Omiyale attended Whites Creek Comprehensive High School in Whites Creek, Tennessee.
 In football, he was twice voted as the team's Most Valuable Lineman, and won All-Region honors, and second-team All-State honors.
 He also lettered in basketball, and competed in shot put and discus on the track and field team.

 College career

-Omiyale played for Tennessee Tech for four years from 2001–2004.
+Omiyale played for Tennessee Tech for four years from 2001 to 2004.
 As a senior in 2004, he made the All-America team, won All-Ohio Valley Conference honors, and graded 90.5 for blocking consistency to lead the NCAA Division I-AA in that statistical category.

 Omiyale was inducted into the Tennessee Tech Sports Hall of Fame in November 2015.

 Professional career

 Atlanta Falcons

-Omiyale was selected in the fifth round (163rd overall) of the 2005 NFL Draft by the Atlanta Falcons.
+Omiyale was selected in the fifth round (163rd overall) of the 2005 NFL draft by the Atlanta Falcons.

 As a rookie in 2005, Omiyale was inactive for all 16 regular season games for the Falcons.
 In 2006, he made his first NFL appearance for the Falcons in a game against the Pittsburgh Steelers on October 22, 2006.
 He was placed on waivers by the Falcons on September 1, 2007.